Dale Nelson: Murders

 When law enforcement officers arrived at the Wasyk home, Nelson's truck was still parked outside.
 Shirley had been beaten to death with the fire extinguisher, and Tracey had died from multiple stab wounds.
 Charlene had been set free in the woods nearby.
 The police immediately drove to the Nelson household where they evacuated his wife, Annette, and his children, fearing that they might be the next targets.
 When they returned to the Wasyk home 15 minutes later, they were "stunned" to realise that Nelson had still been at the scene of the crime and driven away with Tracey's body as soon as they had left.

 Shortly afterward, Isabel St. Amand, who lived a few kilometres down the road from the Wasyks, phoned the police to report "There's a man here with a gun."
 By the time police arrived, St. Amand, her common-law husband Ray Phipps, and their three sons (Paul, age 10; Brian, age seven; and Roy, age 18 months) had all been shot in the head.
 Their eight-year-old daughter Cathy was missing, and police immediately launched a manhunt employing bush pilots to scour the countryside for Nelson's truck.
 The vehicle was found on the afternoon of September 5 stuck in a ditch, and when police searched it they found a bloody hammer and dismembered remains of Tracey Wasyk scattered around the area.
 The 150 residents of West Creston were moved into Creston for their own safety, as police continued their search for Nelson.

 Nelson was located late in the afternoon on September 6 in a shack in the woods near his home, and surrendered to police without incident.
 He told them that Cathy was dead, pointed out the location of her body on a map, and admitted committing all eight murders.

 He was put on trial for the murders of eight-year old Cathy Rose St. Amand (whom he had also sodomised) and seven-year-old Tracey Wasyk (whose organs he tore out and attempted to eat).

 Represented by attorney M. E. Moran, Nelson was found guilty in March 1971 despite a plea of criminal insanity brought about by his heavy drinking and use of LSD.
 He was sentenced to life imprisonment.

 Legacy

 In 1972, Larry Still, a reporter for the Vancouver Sun who covered Nelson's trial, published The Limits of Sanity, a book about the murders.

-Dale Nelson died of throat cancer in February 10, 1999 while in prison.
+Dale Nelson died of throat cancer on February 10, 1999, while in prison.